stackpr/FactoryTiles/README.md

 Renderorder
 ===========

-The ascending order from background do foreground is as follows: floor, checkpoint, slide, laser, wall, laser emitter, robot, press
+The order from background do foreground is as follows: floor, checkpoint, slide, laser, wall, laser emitter, robot, press

 Status